PTsolvers/PseudoTransientStokes.jl/README.md

 [![Build Status](https://github.com/PTsolvers/PseudoTransientStokes.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/PTsolvers/PseudoTransientStokes.jl/actions/workflows/CI.yml?query=branch%3Amain)

 Parallel (multi-) XPU iterative 2D and 3D incompressible Stokes flow solvers with viscous and Maxwell visco-elastic shear rheology.
-This software is part of the [the **PTsolvers project**](https://ptsolvers.github.io/).
+This software is part of the [**PTsolvers project**](https://ptsolvers.github.io/).

 The aim of this project is to provide iterative solvers **assessing the scalability, performance, and robustness of the accelerated pseudo-transient method** with application to Stokes flow and mechancial processes.
 The solution strategy characterises as semi-iterative, implementing the second-order convergence acceleration as introduced by, e.g., \[[Frankel, 1950](https://doi.org/10.2307/2002770)\].

-This repository relates to the original research article draft submitted to the _**Journal XXX**_:
+This repository, together with [PseudoTransientDiffusion.jl](https://github.com/PTsolvers/PseudoTransientDiffusion.jl/), relates to the original research article draft submitted to the _**Journal XXX**_:
 ```tex
 @article{raess2022,
     title = {{ }},